Naturality and mapping class groups in Heegaard Floer homology: Singularities of smooth functions

 \begin{theorem}[Morse Lemma] In a neighborhood of a nondegenerate critical point $a \in M^n$ of the function $f \colon M^n \to \R$, there exists a coordinate system in which $f$ has the form

 \end{theorem}

-In the above theorem $k$ is called the \emph{index} of the nondegenerate critical point $a$, and will be denoted by $\mu(a)$.
-If two elements of $\mathcal{E}_n$ have nondegenerate critical points at zero, then they are equivalent if and only if they have the same index.
-More generally, for an arbitrary critical point, $\mu(a)$ is the index of the second differential of the function at $a$.
+In the above theorem, $k$ is called the \emph{index} of the nondegenerate critical point~$a$, and will be denoted by $\I(a)$.
+If two elements of $\mathcal{E}_n$ have nondegenerate critical points at zero, then they are equivalent if and only if they have the same value and the same index.
+More generally, for an arbitrary critical point, $\I(a)$ is the index of the second differential of the function at $a$.

 The most important characteristic of a class of singularities is its codimension $c$ in the space $\mathcal{E}_n$ of function-germs.
-In fact, a generic function has only nondegenerate critical points of codimension $c = 0$.
+A generic function has only nondegenerate critical points.
+So, the codimension $c$ of a nondegenerate critical point is zero, while any class of degenerate critical points has positive codimension.
 Degenerate critical points occur in an irremovable manner only in families of functions depending on parameters.
-Thus, in a family of functions depending on $l$ parameters there may occur (in such a manner that it cannot be removed through a small perturbation of the family) only a family of singularities for which $c \le l$.
+In a family of functions depending on $l$ parameters, there may occur (in such a manner that it cannot be removed through a small perturbation of the family) only a class of singularities for which $c \le l$.

 \begin{definition} A \emph{deformation} with base $\Lambda = \R^l$ of the germ $f \in \mathcal{E}_n$ is the germ at zero of a smooth map $F \colon \R^n \times \R^l \to \R$ such that $F(x,0) \equiv f(x)$.